 Two Argentinian films in the Berlinale programme received support from the Netherlands Film Fund + Hubert Bals Fund Co-production scheme, through which Dutch producers get funding to co-produce projects that were selected for HBF Script and Project Development first.
 La omisión by Sebastián Schjaer is co-produced by Rotterdam-based Volya Films, and will have its world premiere in the Panorama section.

 Brazilian film Hard Paint is co-directed by serial collaborators Marcio Reolon and Filipe Matzembacher, who received a development grant from the Hubert Bals Fund in 2014.
-The world premiere of this debut will be part of the Panorama programme.
+The world premiere of this sensitive, but bold and colourful portrait will be part of the Panorama programme.

 Following up on the session at HFM in September 2017, the second BoostNL programme will had its round-up during IFFR PRO Days.Read more